 In addition to the above, the Bank has PFAs to purchase obligations guaranteed by the Department of Transportation's Maritime Administration (MARAD) and the Department of Housing and Urban Development, Section 542 Risk Sharing Program (HUD-542).
-MARAD is expected to offer its first note for purchase in fiscal year 2020.
-HUD-542 program activity is expected to continue in fiscal year 2020 but currently has no active commitments.
+MARAD, which offered its first note for purchase in 2020, and HUD-542 program activities are expected to continue in fiscal year 2021 but currently have no active commitments.
 Obligations purchased under the HUD-542 program are immediately disbursed upon transaction close.
+There are no outstanding commitments with the U.S. Postal Service.